 Finally, patience is key to answering the seemingly unending list of questions.
 The board wants to get to know you.
 With a co-op, you are doing more than just buying a place to live.
 You’re becoming part of a community.

-Tips to help ensure your Co-op board interview goes well.
+Tips to help you ACE your Co-op board interview

 While coops are more plentiful than condos and less expensive, their approval process is far more rigorous.
 The purpose of the interview can vary widely–some boards view it merely as a formality after approving an application, but others use it as an opportunity to scrutinize candidates and their financials.
 Here are 12 tips to help ensure your board interview goes well.